FabijanC/morse-learn/README.md

 ## Options

-Select between letter-to-code and code-to-letter modes by providing `-m` or `--mode`.
+Select between letter-to-code and code-to-letter modes by providing a value to `-m` or `--mode`.
 By default, every prompt contains one symbol to convert.
 Modify this by specifying `-n <NUMBER>`.

+See options with `./morse.py --help`.